Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 THE JOURNEY BACK: A VR EXPERIENCE

 Experience the first-in-the-world virtual reality exhibition, The Journey Back, which applies cutting-edge technology to engage visitors on a journey as they walk through concentration camps with Holocaust Survivors who experienced them.
-The exhibition is a global game-changer, revolutionizing the field of Holocaust memory through innovative technology and transportive storytelling.
 Read More

 Education is key to learning from the lessons of the Holocaust and confronting antisemitism.